M-casado/standard-operating-procedures/sops/node-specific/GDI-SOP0008_node-helpdesk-ticket-classification.md

 When the issue has been resolved (based on a **positive ticket evaluation**), a brief notification should be sent to the VHD.
 You can use the following template to send an email (by the Node GDI email address) or to communicate through the node's designated system to inform the VHD.

 ````
-Subject: Notification of Ticket Resolution: <Issue Number>
+Subject: Notification of Ticket Resolution: <VHD's ticket ID>
 ````
 ````
 Dear <VHD Officer>,

-I am pleased to inform you that the referenced ticket <issue number> has been successfully resolved.
+I am pleased to inform you that the referenced ticket <VHD's ticket ID> has been successfully resolved.
 All necessary actions have been completed, and the issue has been addressed as required.

 If there are any additional steps or further input from your side, please do not hesitate to let me know.